 A Hidden Agenda

-I need to achieve this.
-I need to prove this.
+I need to achieve something.
+I need to prove something.

 “… because I don’t feel good enough.”